In order to attend Selkirk College you must meet the admission requirements for the College and for the program you wish to enrol in.

 Successful completion of these high-school or equivalent courses:

-Foundations of Mathematics 11 with a grade of “C+” (67%)
+Foundations of Mathematics 11 with a minimum of 67% or higher

-English 12 with a grade of "C+" (67%), or
+English Studies 12 with a minimum of 67% or higher

 Transfer Credit: For students with previous post-secondary experience, advanced credit may be available for related course work through the Application for Advanced Credit Process.